 Sometimes a nail fungus is also a first indication of a new systemic disease such as diabetes mellitus or a circulatory disorder.
 That is why it is important to consult a doctor when you detect any changes in your nails.
 Book an appointment

-Usually, a lot of patience is needed for an accurate diagnosis of a fungal culture.
-It can take up to six weeks for a result to be available from the laboratory.
+Normally, it takes a lot of time to accurately diagnose a fungal culture.
+It can take up to six weeks for a result from the laboratory to be available.

-With the brand new pathogen-specific method of EUROArray Dermatomycosis, this can be achieved within a few days.
-The findings are received promptly and therapy can be started quickly.
-A molecular biological method (PCR) is used here, in which one can even obtain information about the sources of infection and the carriers of the fungus (e.g. human or animal carriers).
-This can be an important success factor for the subsequent targeted therapy.
+In our practice at Vienna Central Station, we have a PCR-based method for detecting fungal species that provides the exact diagnosis within a few days.
+You get the results promptly and can start therapy quickly.
+The molecular biological method provides important information about the source of infection and the carrier of the fungus (e.g. human or animal carriers).
+This can represent an important success factor for the subsequent targeted therapy.

 This diagnostic method can also be used for other fungal diseases.
-In this way, pathogens can be quickly identified and treated on every part of the body (e.g. fungal infections on the face).
+In this way, pathogens can be quickly identified and combated on any part of the body (e.g. fungal infestation on the face).

 There are several treatment options for nail fungus.
 Depending on the extent of infection systemic (tablets) or topical (nail polish) therapies can be considered.
 If only individual nails are partially affected, local therapy may be sufficient.
 If a nail is completely affected, or several nails are badly affected systemic therapy is to be considered.
 It is important to observe drug interactions and do regular controls of blood parameters.
 Mostly local and systemic therapies are combined.
 It is important to be patient and be prepared to comply with the therapy for several months.
 Furthermore it is important to pay attention to hygiene, to disinfect shoes and to wash socks at 60 °C.